-Once you’ve drawn your lines on, you should keep your blade on the waste side of your material.
-If you follow the line directly you’ll cause the thickness of the blade to cut into your preserved material and destroy your pattern, so stay on the outside of your line to avoid any errors.
+Once you’ve drawn your lines, you should keep your blade on the waste side of your material.
+If you follow the line directly, you’ll cause the thickness of the blade to cut into your preserved material and destroy your pattern, so stay on the outside of your line to avoid any errors.

-With these four tips, you’re able to put your band saw to use in more ways than you ever imagined and perform complicated curves and tight cuts in your material.
-Once you’ve perfected the art of creating these complex cuts, you’ll spend less time finishing your product with sanding and polishing as you’ll have perfected the cut already with your saw.
+With these four tips, you can put your band saw to use in more ways than you ever imagined and perform complicated curves and tight cuts in your material.
+Once you’ve perfected the art of creating these intricate cuts, you’ll spend less time finishing your product with sanding and polishing as you’ll have perfected the cut already with your saw.